 Shelter Plus Care (S+C) A program that provides rental assistance for homeless individuals with disabilities through four component programs: Tenant, Sponsor, Project, and Single Room Occupancy (SRO) Rental Assistance, also offering intensive case management.

-SSVF Supportive Services for Veteran Families: Program providing supportive services to very low-income Veteran families living in or transitioning to permanent housing. ТН Transitional Housing: housing that offers wrap around services (such as; childcare, job training, case management, etc.) while an individual or family is able to stabilize, can be up to 24 months.
-Third-Party Besides participant & Case Worker, another party who is a witness to the homeless person's situation.
+SSVF Supportive Services for Veteran Families: Program providing supportive services to very low-income Veteran families living in or transitioning to permanent housing.

+TH Transitional Housing: housing that offers wrap around services (such as; childcare, job training, case management, etc.) while an individual or family is able to stabilize, can be up to 24 months.

+Third-Party

+Besides participant & Case Worker, another party who is a witness to the homeless person's situation.
 Ex: a separate agency who housed the person or provider homeless services.

+UDE

-UDE Universal Data Elements: Data required to be collected from all persons serviced by homeless assistance programs using HMIS.
+Universal Data Elements: Data required to be collected from all persons serviced by homeless assistance programs using HMIS.
 These UDE include; date of birth, gender, race, ethnicity, veteran status, and social security number.
 These elements are needed for CoC's to understand the basic dynamics of homelessness within our community and for HUD to meet the Congressional directive to support the Annual Homeless Assessment Report (AHAR; HUD's report to Congress on the nature and extent of homelessness nationwide on an annual basis).

+VASH

+Veterans Affairs Supportive Housing: Program providing rental assistance to veterans and their families with case management and clinical services provided by the VA.

+VI-SPDAT

+Vulnerability Index & Service Prioritization Decision Assistance Tool: vulnerability tool that helps determine level of vulnerability of an individual experiencing homelessness.
+Used to guide decision making for program matching and to triage who receives services first.

+VI-SPDAT (F)

+Family Vulnerability Index & Service Prioritization Decision Assistance Tool: vulnerability tool that helps determine level of vulnerability of a family who is experiencing homelessness.
+Used to guide decision making for program matching and to triage who receives services first.

+VI-SPDAT (TAY)

-VASH Veterans Affairs Supportive Housing: Program providing rental assistance to veterans and their families with case management and clinical services provided by the VA.
-VI-SPDAT Vulnerability Index & Service Prioritization Decision Assistance Tool: vulnerability tool that helps determine level of vulnerability of an individual experiencing homelessness.
-The VI-SPDAT is a tool used to guide decision making for program matching and to triage who receives services first.
-It is not the only decision-making factor.
-VI-SPDAT (F) Family Vulnerability Index & Service Prioritization Decision Assistance Tool: vulnerability tool that helps determine level of vulnerability of a family who is experiencing homelessness.
-The VI-SPDAT is a tool used to guide decision making for program matching and to triage who receives services first.
-It is not the only decision-making factor.
-VI-SPDAT (TAY) Transitional Aged Youth (18-24) Vulnerability Index & Service Prioritization Decision Assistance Tool: vulnerability tool that helps determine level of vulnerability of a youth who is experiencing homelessness.
-The VI-SPDAT is a tool used to guide decision making for program matching and to triage who receives services first.
-It is not the only decision-making factor.
+Transitional Aged Youth (18-24) Vulnerability Index & Service Prioritization Decision Assistance Tool: vulnerability tool that helps determine level of vulnerability of a youth who is experiencing homelessness.
+Used to guide decision making for program matching and to triage who receives services first.

+HUD Definitions

+Terms used throughout these policies and procedures are defined below:

+Chronically Homeless: